mgiuliani/aws-image-manager-demo/README.md

-# aws-image-manager
+# saws-image-manager

-A simple site to demonstrate how to use the AWS .NET SDK to upload images to S3, store metadata in DynamoDB, and process that information in a server-less fashion using Lambda & Rekognition.
+A simple site to demonstrate how to use the AWS .NET SDK to upload images to S3, store metadata in DynamoDB, and process that information in a server-less fashion using Lambda & Rekognitio

-#### Application Settings
+##Application Settings

-###### AwsImageManager/appsettings.json
+###AwsImageManager/appsettings.json

 | Setting                                | Usage                                    |
 | -------------------------------------- | ---------------------------------------- |